 Groupthink is a phenomenon where a group tends to conform to the majority’s opinion, even if it’s not the best option.
 To avoid groupthink in project management, encourage team members to share their views and opinions freely, and make sure you consider them objectively.

-Agile project management is an approach that focuses on delivering working software or products in short cycles.
+Agile project management prioritizes delivering incremental, functional products or software in rapid, iterative phases.
 This approach can help teams be more flexible and adapt to changing requirements or circumstances.

 A project manager should be familiar with various project management methodologies.
 While It’s unnecessary to be an expert in all of them, it will still primarily benefit them to have a basic understanding of each of the methodologies.
 The most popular methods are waterfall, agile, scrum, and lean.